The 10 Most Common Mistakes Made on Care.com

-Providers: Keep your contact information (email and phone) as current as possible.
+- Caregivers: Keep your contact information (email and phone) as current as possible.
 Maybe when you started on Care.com you were still in school.
 Update your profile to reflect that you earned your degree.
-If you now have access to a car, update the distance you are willing to travel for a job.
+If you now have access to a car, update the distance you're willing to travel for a job.

-Seekers: If you moved to another town, update your profile and job description so you get responses from nannies who are nearby.
+- Families: If you have moved to another town, update your profile and job description so you get responses from nannies who are nearby.
 After you find the perfect match for your family on Care.com, be sure to "close" your job.
-Our providers are very persistent and if they see an open job, they'll apply.
-By closing the job, they won't be applying to a position that has already been filled.
+Our caregivers are very persistent and if they see an open job, they'll apply.
+By closing the job, they won't apply to a position that has already been filled.

 A picture is worth a thousand words -- and it helps your profile come alive.

-Seekers: By having a picture of your family next to your job description, this allows providers to put a face to a name.
-It reassures the provider that an actual family is receiving their application.
-It also helps a provider know who you are if they are meeting you for an interview at a local coffee shop!
+- Families: By having a picture of your family next to your job description, this allows caregivers to put a face to a name.
+It reassures them that an actual family is receiving their application.
+It also helps a caregiver know who you are if they are meeting you for an interview at a local coffee shop.

 At Care.com, we strive to help our members and we work hard so they have a great experience on our site.
 If you have a question, be sure check out our FAQ page.